Fleebee/javelin/ReadMe.md

-# Tauri Javelin
+# Javelin for Tauri

 ## Summary

 This tool was created to assist in github version releases.
-It is a command line tool for automatic building, deploying and updating of a Tauri application.
+It is a command line tool for automatic building, deploying and updating the manifest of a Tauri application.

 ## Aim

-Integrate Tauri and Github as a solution to specify the version update type - Major, Minor, Patch and update the version record before uploading the artfacts and updating the update manifest.
+I wanted a method to use Github to host the releases and manifest but didnt like the faff of signing, manual uploads and release creation.
-Reduce the points of data entries and manual updates when using git to handle releases.
+The work I do requires multi plat always , so needed something painless (and free) to specify Major, Minor, Patch updates

 ### The automated steps are: